pycroscopy/pyUSID/docs/data_format.rst

 dataset)

-In the same manner, additional dimensions can be added to the ``main`` and appropriate ``ancillary`` datasets thus proving that this data model can indeed accommodate data of any size, complexity, or dimensionality.
+In the same manner, additional dimensions can be added to the ``main`` and appropriate ``ancillary`` datasets thus proving that this data schema can indeed accommodate data of any size, complexity, or dimensionality.

 Channels
 ~~~~~~~~~
-The **USID** model also allows the representation and capture of **information acquired
+The **USID** schema also allows the representation and capture of **information acquired
 simultaneously from multiple sources** through ``Channels``.
 Each ``Channel`` would contain a **separate** ``main`` dataset. ``Ancillary`` datasets
 can be shared across channels if the position or spectroscopic dimensions are identical.